 The price is a determinate factor when choosing the framework.
 But a cost is as important as the community and popularity of the technology of your choosing.
 You will need experts to develop an application using the chosen framework, QA engineers to test the app, and specialists to provide maintenance or reengineering in case you need it.

 Developers and programmers don’t worry about the flexibility and scalability of frameworks.
-Oftentimes, I/O and network latency are often the problems rather than a framework scalability.
-If someone asks you to layoff a framework pointing out scaling problems, disregard them.
+Oftentimes, I/O and network latency are often the problems rather than framework scalability.
+If someone asks you to lay off a framework pointing out scaling problems, disregard them.
 The framework is rarely the reason for the scaling issue.
-Sure, you could optimize the code a little bit but often the brunt of the scaling issue lies elsewhere.
+Sure, you could optimize the code a little bit, but often the brunt of the scaling issue lies elsewhere.

 Documentation is often a key thing to a successful implementation of the solution.
-Well-structured and detailed documentation draws in the power users and evangelists who then bring in more people.
-With unclear documentation people are going to just walk off confused and annoyed.
-Search for the framework that has thorough documentation with lots of examples, snippets, sample code, articles, and tutorials.
+Well-structured and detailed documentation draws in the power users and evangelists, who then bring in more people.
+With unclear documentation, people are going to just walk off confused and annoyed.
+Search for a framework that has thorough documentation with lots of examples, snippets, sample code, articles, and tutorials.

-Inevitably, even with proper documentation, you are going to run into errors to rectify which, you are going to have to ask the community behind the framework for help.
-Very often, developers interact with a community that vitriolically attacks programmers new to the framework and sneer at them while on the other extreme.
+Inevitably, even with proper documentation, you are going to run into errors to rectify, you are going to have to ask the community behind the framework for help.
+Very often, developers interact with a community that vitriolically attacks programmers new to the framework and sneers at them while on the other extreme.
 Some communities cheerfully welcome newbies and teach them the tricks of the profession.

 Communities make or break the framework.
-Too snobby and you’ll resent the framework instead of the people.
-Well mannered and you’ll gravitate towards the framework.
-Choose a framework which has a friendly community which helps developers new to the platform.
+Too snobby, and you’ll resent the framework instead of the people.
+Well mannered, and you’ll gravitate towards the framework.
+Choose a framework that has a friendly community that helps developers new to the platform.

 One reason web designers are modest to simply create their own stacks is the way that only they are accountable for settling the bugs and updates.
 With a major structure, you actually have a great many developers filtering through the code and dragging it through hellfire once a day.
-Bugs, if and when they are found, are squashed as quickly as time permits after they are found.
+Bugs, if and when they are found, are squashed as quickly as time permits.

-Choose a framework which isn’t sluggish.
+Choose a framework that isn’t sluggish.
 Anybody wants hackers to tell you that there are security vulnerabilities in the framework through a page he hacked on your site.
 You’d rather hear that from the framework developers, hopefully with a link to a patch to the issue.
-Pick up the framework that is updated regularly, is open to the bugs it finds and more importantly fixes the bugs people come across as soon as possible.
+So, pick up the framework that is updated regularly, is open to the bugs, and, more importantly, fixes the bugs people come across.

-Pick a stack which gives you a chance to broaden the system effortlessly.
-With CakePHP for instance, broadening a controller is dealt with by parts and perspectives by assistants.
-In either case, making an extension is as basic as characterizing another class which acquires from a parent base class.
+Pick a stack that gives you a chance to broaden the system effortlessly.
+For example, with CakePHP, broadening a controller is dealt with by parts and perspectives by assistants.
+In either case, making an extension is as basic as characterizing another class that acquires from a parent base class.

 Need Java specialists for your project?
 Probably, you need a dedicated Java developer.